xlwings/xlwings/docs/remote_interpreter.rst

 Cloud-based development with Gitpod
 -----------------------------------

-Using Gitpod is the easiest solution if you'd like to develop against either Google Sheets or Excel on the web
+Using Gitpod is the easiest solution if you'd like to develop against either Google Sheets or Excel on the web.

 If you want to have a development environment up and running in less than 5 minutes (even if you're new to web development), simply click the ``Open in Gitpod`` button to open a `sample project <https://github.com/xlwings/xlwings-web-fastapi>`_ in `Gitpod <https://www.gitpod.io>`_ (Gitpod is a cloud-based development environment with a generous free tier):